 United Neighbors, Inc. is a non-profit for the region.
 They may have funds or referrals as a last resort in a crisis.
 It may be money for rent, heating bills, or maybe medications.
 Loans or direct financial aid may be issued to qualified low income families, as funding allows.
 The main phone number is (563) 322-7363.
 Or stop by the center at 808 Harrison St., Davenport.

 Salvation Army of the Quad Cities offers numerous resources.
 It includes a free food pantry, emergency funds for needs such as rent or deposits, and holiday assistance.
 A thrift store may have clothing for work or school supplies for children.
 Social workers can direct clients to programs such as food stamps or LIHEAP as well.
-(563) 324-4808.
+Dial the Davenport center at (563) 324-4808, or find more on Scott County Salvation Army.

 Family Services - Friendly House may have basic needs such as clothing or personal hygiene items.
 The Scott County charity also offers gasoline vouchers, arranges day care for children, and can provide clothing and emergency help.
 They also provide services to senior citizens in the region.
 Other support is also provided.
 Telephone (563) 323-1821.
 The office is at 1221 Myrtle Street, Davenport Iowa, or learn more.